pradeeban/mediator/docs/source/index.rst

 Getting Started With MEDIator
 #############################

-Sign up with the developer portal to get your own access keys to MEDIator.
+Sign up with the developer portal to get your own access key to MEDIator.

-Use your keys to access the MEDIator REST API.
+Use your keys to invoke the MEDIator REST API.

 .. image:: sections/arch.png
    :scale: 65